crazyyy/slushano/wordpress/wp-content/plugins/fast-velocity-minify/readme.txt

 = Is it resource intensive, or will it use too much CPU on my shared hosting plan? =

 No it's not.
 The generation of the minified files is done only once per group of CSS or JS files (and only if needed).
 All pages that request the same group of CSS or JS files will also make use of that cache file.
-The cache file will be served from the uploads directory as a static file and there is no PHP involved.
+The cache file will be served as a static file and there is no PHP involved.

 ...